• Skip to primary navigation

 Instructions

-2. In a medium-sized mixing bowl, combine coconut cream, vanilla, cinnamon and cayenne.
+2. Mix in coconut cream, vanilla, cinnamon and cayenne pepper.
 Whisk until smooth.

-4. Place filling in the fridge for at least 40 minutes to harden.
+3. Place filling in the fridge for at least 30 minutes to harden (longer is fine).

-8. Once fully melted, retrieve the fillings from the freezer.
+7. Once fully melted, remove from heat and retrieve the fillings from the freezer.
 Individually dip each filling piece into the melted chocolate.

-9. Place the dipped truffles back onto the sheet of parchment paper and add an extra pinch of cayenne and cinnamon on top.
+8. Place the dipped truffles back onto the sheet of parchment paper and add an extra pinch of cayenne and cinnamon on top (flaked salt is delicious too).

-10. Put truffles in the fridge (or freezer) to set.
+9. Put truffles in the fridge (or freezer) a couple minutes to set.

 Notes